D. Scott Howson

-Unanimously elected as the 10th President in American Hockey League history on February 14, 2020, Scott Howson takes over for David Andrews in 2020-21 as Andrews transitions to the role of Chairman of the Board of Governors.
+Unanimously elected as the 10th President in American Hockey League history on February 14, 2020, Scott Howson took over for David Andrews in 2020-21 as Andrews transitioned to the role of Chairman of the Board of Governors.

-A Toronto native, Howson has spent the last 26 years as an executive with the National Hockey League’s Edmonton Oilers and Columbus Blue Jackets organizations, with wide-ranging responsibilities including hockey operations and administration, player development, salary cap compliance, contract negotiations, scouting and evaluation, and business operations.
+A Toronto native, Howson spent the previous 26 years as an executive with the National Hockey League’s Edmonton Oilers and Columbus Blue Jackets organizations, with wide-ranging responsibilities including hockey operations and administration, player development, salary cap compliance, contract negotiations, scouting and evaluation, and business operations.

 Most recently the director of player development for the Oilers, Howson served in various roles since rejoining Edmonton in 2013, including hockey operations, pro scouting and player personnel responsibilities.